 Institute Activities and Advances

-Intellectual and Developmental Disabilities Branch -supported research, both from the Angelman, Rett, and Prader-Willi Syndromes Consortium and from individual projects, has led to the following advances in PWS research:
+Intellectual and Developmental Disabilities Branch - supported research has led to the following advances in PWS research:

 - Researchers have created new mouse models for Angelman syndrome that also affect the imprinting center shared with PWS.